The Cornerstone of Treatment

 Photo by MarVistaVet

 Intravenous fluid therapy involves placing an intravenous catheter in the leg or neck so that a continuous drip of fluids can be given directly into the bloodstream.
-The procedure is not painful nor stressful as after the catheter is placed, the patient simply relaxes in a hospital cage, periodically receiving adjunctive oral or injectable medications.
+The procedure is not painful nor stressful as after the catheter is placed, the patient simply relaxes in a hospital cage.
 After two or three days, lab tests are repeated to see what parameters have changed.
 Therapy is revised at that point to either continue IV fluids or discharge the patient with a new plan for home treatment.

 IV fluid therapy offers many benefits to the kidney patient: